davidkuster/k8s-utils/README.md

 - Example: `k8s-tail qa catalog-api`

-- Example: `k8s-tail prod recommender-api --since=5m`
+- Example: `k8s-tail production recommender-api --since=5m`

 - It is also possible to pass a pod name for the grep value, which will be equivalent to doing `kubectl logs -f <pod_name>`.